Love what you see? Follow PGN so you never miss a story.

 But many states have enacted laws that restrict access to medication abortion.
-Thirty-two states require clinicians who administer medication abortion to be licensed physicians, while 19 states prohibit the use of telehealth to prescribe the abortion pill.
+As of December 2022, 29 states require clinicians who administer medication abortion to be licensed physicians, while 18 states prohibit the use of telehealth to prescribe the abortion pill.
 Texas and Indiana have laws that ban the provision of medication abortion after seven and 10 weeks of pregnancy, respectively.
 But even with existing and potential future restrictions, access to abortion pills is still possible—it will just involve a few extra steps.

 Plan C is an organization that provides a state-by-state guide on how to access abortion pills safely online.
 It tracks whether a state restricts access to telehealth abortion and offers resources accordingly.
 For people who live in states that restrict access to telehealth abortion, there are three main options:

-- Aid Access ($105).
+- Aid Access ($150 or less).
 This doctor-supported nonprofit provides abortion pills by mail and offers telehealth services for self-managed abortions.
 It works around a state’s legal restrictions by prescribing the medication through a licensed doctor in Amsterdam and shipping it from a reputable pharmacy in India.
-However, it takes about two to three weeks for the medication to arrive.
+However, it can take about a couple weeks for the medication to arrive.

-- Online pharmacies ($250 to $400).
-These are commercial services that can be good options if Aid Access’s two-to-three-week delivery period is too long.
+- Online pharmacies (typically $200 to $400).
+These are commercial services that can be good options if Aid Access’s delivery time frame is too long.
 Most online pharmacies can deliver in less than a week.
 However, they do not offer clinician support and typically require a non-credit-card form of payment, such as PayPal or Western Union.
-Elisa Wells, co-founder and co-director of Plan C, notes that it “does appear to be a little bit shady,” but Plan C conducts regular testing of the sites it recommends (though it cannot guarantee that they will be reliable in the future).
+Elisa Wells, co-founder and co-director of Plan C, says that these options do “appear to be a little bit shady,” but Plan C conducts regular testing of the sites it recommends (though it cannot guarantee that they will be reliable in the future).

 Wells adds that buying abortion pills in advance is another option, especially for people who are worried about the outcome of Roe v.
 Wade and how it will affect access in their state.
 Aid Access and Forward Midwifery both offer advanced provision.
 For more details on any of the options above, use Plan C’s guide to abortion pills.